Stock market today: Asia shares gain after Wall St rally as investors pin hopes on China stimulus | Business

 A purchasing managers' index issued by the national statistics agency and an industry group improved to 49.3 from June's 49 on a 100-point scale but was below the 50-point level that shows activity contracting.

+Microsoft, Apple, and Amazon each rose at least 1.4% and were the three strongest forces pushing upward on the S&P 500.

+Companies also continued to deliver stronger profits for the spring than analysts expected.
+Roughly halfway through the earnings season, more companies than usual are topping profit forecasts, according to FactSet.

-Intel rose 6.6 per cent after reporting a profit for the latest quarter, when analysts were expecting a loss.
+Intel rose 6.6% after reporting a profit for the latest quarter when analysts were expecting a loss.

-Food giant Mondelez International climbed 3.7 per cent after reporting stronger results for the spring than expected.
+Food giant Mondelez International climbed 3.7% after reporting stronger results for the spring than expected.
 The company behind Oreo and Ritz also raised its forecasts for financial results for the full year.

-In other trading on Monday, US benchmark crude oil gave up 42 cents to USD 80.16 a barrel in electronic trading on the New York Mercantile Exchange.
-It gained 49 cents to USD 80.58 on Friday.
+In other trading on Monday, US benchmark crude oil gave up 12 cents to $80.46 a barrel in electronic trading on the New York Mercantile Exchange.
+It gained 49 cents to $80.58 on Friday.

-Brent crude, the international standard, shed 47 cents to USD 83.94 a barrel.
+Brent crude, the international standard, shed 15 cents to $84.27 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)